espressomd/espresso/doc/sphinx/lb.rst

 Espresso contains an implementation of the LBM for NVIDIA GPUs using the CUDA framework.
 On CUDA-supporting machines this can be activated by compiling with the feature ``LB_GPU``.
-Within the Python script, the ``LBFluid`` object can be substituted with the ``LBFluidGPU`` object to switch from CPU based to GPU based execution.
+Within the Python script, the :class:`~espressomd.lb.LBFluid` object can be substituted with the :class:`~espressomd.lb.LBFluidGPU` object to switch from CPU based to GPU based execution.
 For further information on CUDA support see section :ref:`GPU Acceleration with CUDA`.

 The following minimal example demonstrates how to use the GPU implementation of the LBM in analogy to the example for the CPU given in section :ref:`Setting up a LB fluid`::